vinniefranco/exandra/README.md

 end
 ```

 You can configure your database connection in `config/dev.exs`.
-Here's an example `dev configuration`:
+Here's an example:

 ```elixir
 # Configure your database